-Age 57 Director since May 2015
+Director since May 2015

-- Senior management experience, including as former CEO of Actavis plc - Experience in global healthcare and pharmaceutical industries - Expertise in mergers and acquisitions - Public company director experience
+- Senior management experience, including as former CEO of Actavis plc and Impax Laboratories, Inc. - Experience in global healthcare and pharmaceutical industries - Expertise in mergers and acquisitions - Public company director experience

-President and Chief Executive Officer of Impax Laboratories, a specialty pharmaceutical company, since March 2017.
+Executive Chairman of Amneal Pharmaceuticals Inc., a specialty pharmaceutical company, since May 2018.
+Amneal Pharmaceuticals was formed by the merger of Amneal Pharmaceuticals LLC and Impax Laboratories, Inc., where Mr. Bisaro formerly served as President and Chief Executive Officer from March 2017 to May 2018.
 Mr. Bisaro was the Executive Chairman of the board of directors of Allergan plc (formerly Actavis plc) from July 2014 to October 2016.
-Until June 2014, Mr. Bisaro served as Board Chairman, President and Chief Executive Officer of Actavis, a global pharmaceutical company, (formerly Watson Pharmaceuticals).
+Until June 2014, Mr. Bisaro served as Board Chairman, President and Chief Executive Officer of Actavis, a global pharmaceutical company (formerly Watson Pharmaceuticals).
 He was appointed President, Chief Executive Officer and a member of the board of Watson Pharmaceuticals in September 2007; and was later appointed Chairman of the board of Watson Pharmaceuticals in October 2013.
 Prior to joining Watson, Mr. Bisaro was President, Chief Operating Officer and a member of the board of Barr Pharmaceuticals, Inc., a global specialty pharmaceutical company, from 1999 to 2007.
 Between 1992 and 1999, Mr. Bisaro served as General Counsel of Barr, and from 1997 to 1999 served in various additional capacities including Senior Vice President - Strategic Business Development.
 Prior to joining Barr, Mr. Bisaro was associated with the law firm Winston & Strawn and a predecessor firm, Bishop, Cook, Purcell and Reynolds from 1989 to 1992.
-Mr. Bisaro currently serves on the board of directors of Allergan plc and Impax Laboratories, and on the Board of Visitors of The Catholic University of America's Columbus School of Law.
-Mr. Bisaro previously served on the board of Zimmer Biomet Holdings, Inc., a world leader in musculoskeletal health solutions, from 2013 to 2017.
+Mr. Bisaro currently serves on the Board of Visitors of The Catholic University of America's Columbus School of Law.
+Mr. Bisaro previously served on the boards of Allergan plc from 2007 to 2018 and Zimmer Biomet Holdings, Inc., a world leader in musculoskeletal health solutions, from 2013 to 2017.
 Mr. Bisaro holds an undergraduate degree in General Studies from the University of Michigan and a Juris Doctor from The Catholic University of America in Washington, D.C.
 Mr. Bisaro's business, management and leadership experience, his understanding of the pharmaceutical industry, and his public company board experience make him a valuable member of our Board.